nguyenngocbaocmt02/nguyenngocbaocmt02.github.io/_pages/about.md

 - Stock Price Prediction for the Vietnamese stock market.
 [Github](https://github.com/nguyenngocbaocmt02/VietnameseStockMarketAnalysis)

+Certainly, here's the revised list with the format you provided:

 # 🏆 Awards & Achievements
-- *Sep 2023*: Top 13 out of 216 in the Vietnam Winter Alphathon 2023
-  - WorldQuant Brain, Hanoi, Vietnam
+- *Sep 2023*: Top 13 out of 216 in the Vietnam Winter Alphathon 2023, issued by WorldQuant Brain, Hanoi, Vietnam

-- *Sep 2023*: The third place in the Face Analysis Challenge
-  - PIXTA Vietnam, Cohost AI và Viblo, Hanoi, Vietnam
+- *Sep 2023*: The third place in the Face Analysis Challenge, organized by PIXTA Vietnam, Cohost AI, and Viblo, Hanoi, Vietnam

-- *Jul 2023*: Runners-up in NESTQUANT Tournament
-  - NestQuant Incorporation, Hanoi, Vietnam
+- *Jul 2023*: Runners-up in NESTQUANT Tournament, organized by NestQuant Incorporation, Hanoi, Vietnam

-- *Jun 2023*: UAI conference scholarship
-  - Association for Uncertainty in Artificial Intelligence, Carnegie Mellon University, Pittsburgh, PA, USA
+- *Jun 2023*: UAI conference scholarship, awarded by the Association for Uncertainty in Artificial Intelligence, held at Carnegie Mellon University, Pittsburgh, PA, USA

-- *Apr 2023*: Top 1\% International Quant Championship 2023
-  - WorldQuant Brain, Hanoi, Vietnam
+- *Apr 2023*: Top 1% International Quant Championship 2023, organized by WorldQuant Brain, Hanoi, Vietnam

-- *Jul 2021, Jan 2022, Jun 2022, Jan 2023*: Study encouragement scholarship
-  - Hanoi University of Science and Technology, Hanoi, Vietnam
+- *Jul 2021, Jan 2022, Jun 2022, Jan 2023*: Study encouragement scholarship, awarded by Hanoi University of Science and Technology, Hanoi, Vietnam

-- *Jun 2022*: Scholarship from Lotte Corporation
-  - Lotte Corporation, Hanoi, Vietnam
+- *Jun 2022*: Scholarship from Lotte Corporation, awarded by Lotte Corporation, Hanoi, Vietnam

-- *Aug 2021, Jun 2022*: The $4^{th}$ prize of Competition Single Objective Bound Constrained Optimization
-  - Association for Computing Machinery Special Interest Group (SIGEVO), New York, US
+- *Aug 2021, Jun 2022*: The $4^{th}$ prize of Competition Single Objective Bound Constrained Optimization, organized by Association for Computing Machinery Special Interest Group (SIGEVO), New York, US

-- *Jun 2021*: Scholarship from Vietnam Gas Corporation
-  - Vietnam Gas Corporation, Hanoi, Vietnam
+- *Jun 2021*: Scholarship from Vietnam Gas Corporation, awarded by Vietnam Gas Corporation, Hanoi, Vietnam

-- *Sep 2019*: Top 5 students with the highest scores in the National University Entrance Exam
-  - Vietnam Ministry of Education, Hanoi, Vietnam
+- *Sep 2019*: Top 5 students with the highest scores in the National University Entrance Exam, awarded by Vietnam Ministry of Education, Hanoi, Vietnam

-- *Jan 2017*: The Silver Medal of Mathematics National Exam
-  - Vietnam Ministry of Education, Vietnam
+- *Jan 2017*: The Silver Medal of Mathematics National Exam, awarded by Vietnam Ministry of Education, Vietnam

-- *Jan 2017*: The $3^{th}$ place in the Science and Technology National Contest
-  - Vietnam Ministry of Education, Vietnam
+- *Jan 2017*: The $3^{th}$ place in the Science and Technology National Contest, awarded by Vietnam Ministry of Education, Vietnam

-# 📜 Licenses & Certifications
-- *Issued Nov 2023 · Expires Nov 2025*: IELTS Academic 7.0 (All skills are above 6.0)
-  - British Council, Hanoi, Vietnam

-- *Issued Sep 2023 · Expires Sep 2025*: TOEIC 900
-  - IIG Vietnam, Hanoi, Vietnam

 # 💻 Skills
 - **Programming:** Python, C, C++, Java, MATLAB, SQL
 - **Technologies:** Pytorch, TensorFlow, Git, Docker, SSH, Spark, Hadoop
-- **Languages:** Vietnamese (Native), English (Intermediate)
+- **Languages:** Vietnamese (Native), English (IELTS Academic 7.0 - All skills are above 6.0, TOEIC 900)

 # 🛠 Professional Services
-- *NEURIPS(2023), ICLR(2024)*: Reviewer
+- Reviewer for conferences: *NEURIPS 2023*, *ICLR 2024*, *ICML 2024*.